Period matrices and homological quasi-trees on discrete Riemann surfaces: Period matrices

 \section{Period matrices}

-The period matrix has been introduced on discrete Riemann surfaces.
-In this section, we express the period matrix $L:\mathbb{R}^{2g} \to \mathbb{R}^{2g}$ in terms of the discrete Laplacian and prove Proposition \ref{prop:Lop}.
-The computation follows the approach in \cite{Lam2024torus} and is extended to surfaces of arbitrary genus~$g$.
+The period matrix, previously introduced for discrete Riemann surfaces, will here be expressed in terms of the discrete Laplacian.
+In this section, we prove Proposition~\ref{prop:Lop} by extending the approach of~\cite{Lam2024torus}, which treats the torus case ($g=1$), to surfaces of arbitrary genus $g$.